-NOTE: All New Mexico Taxation and Revenue Department forms, instructions and information brochures are available on the Department's Internet home page.
+Obtaining Forms: All New Mexico Taxation and Revenue Department forms, instructions and information brochures are available on the Department's Internet home page.
 Our address is: www.tax.newmexico.gov.
-Forms are also available at any New Mexico Taxation and Revenue Department district office.
+Forms are also available at any New Mexico Taxation and Revenue Department district offices listed on page 2 of these instructions.
 You may also request forms by calling (505) 827-2206 in Santa Fe or toll free (866) 809-2335, select option 4.